MicrosoftDocs/intellicode/docs/faq.md

 ## Q. Is this experience only available in English?

 IntelliCode is a preview extension today, and we're eager to understand how useful these capabilities are for a broad set of customers.
-When we take IntelliCode out of preview, we'll certainly consider which locale or language to support first and how it's packaged, based on your feedback.
+When we take IntelliCode out of preview, we'll be looking at support for other languages.

 ## <a name="privacy"/> Q: What about privacy?
 Are you sending my code to the cloud?
 What customer data is being sent to Microsoft?